 These tools help you compare new and used car prices to ensure you are getting competitive offers.

 Additionally, you need to pay close attention to the car’s purchase price rather than just looking at the payments.
-While companies may promote low monthly payments, they may be stretched over a long amount of time and amount to a higher purchase price than the car is actually worth.
+While companies may promote low monthly payments, they may be stretched over a long time and amount to a higher purchase price than the car is worth.

-These long duration loans can be problematic and cause car buyers to be underwater on their loan for a long time.
+These long-duration loans can be problematic and cause car buyers to be underwater on their loans for a long time.
 Be sure to look at GAP Insurance if you are financing your car, as it can help protect you if your car is totaled and you owe more than it is worth.

 Lastly, you need to research how a car will impact your auto insurance.
 If you’re buying a sports car, you can expect to pay higher premiums on auto insurance.
 And if you purchase a car that has a historically higher probability of getting stolen, your premiums can be impacted as well.

 The best car is a paid-off car.
 Paying cash for a car is generally the best option.
 These tips can help you save for a car you’ll love so you can avoid taking out a loan on your next vehicle.